 - Always be prepared for class!
 Students should be prepared to turn in work, listen, and complete assignments.
 By having textbook and other supplies each class period, a student increases his or her ability to be successful in the course. - Cell phones must be turned off and out of sight in the classroom.
 Cell phones may NEVER be out during testing.
-If an emergency situation exists please see the instructor. - Students are not allowed to listen to music via headphones during class. - Students are not allowed to use a laptop during class without permission from the instructor. - Students are not allowed to bring children to class. - There will be a zero tolerance policy for any behavior that is disruptive of classroom learning.
-This includes any vulgar language or rude behavior toward the instructor or other students in the class.

-- Students should be respectful to the instructor and other students during class time.
-This includes not talking while the instructor is teaching and not walking around the classroom during class instruction.
-Also, students should not leave the classroom without permission. - Only drinks with lids will be allowed in the classroom.
+If an emergency situation exists please see the instructor. - The TC Campus Police telephone number is 903 798 3330. - Students are not allowed to listen to music via headphones during class. - Students are not allowed to use a laptop during class without permission from the instructor. - Students are not allowed to bring children to class. - There will be a zero tolerance policy for any behavior that is disruptive of classroom learning.
+This includes any vulgar language or rude behavior toward the instructor or other students in the class. - Students should be respectful to the instructor and other students during class time.
+This includes not talking while the instructor is teaching and not walking around the classroom during class instruction. - Students should not leave the classroom without permission.
+The instructor will dismiss the class. - Only drinks with lids will be allowed in the classroom.
 Students may have a snack, not a meal, if eating it does not cause a classroom disruption.